-, aged 1

-a connect

-id some le

-ist gave up on

-nd went out and i

-ok of purpose.
-I decided t

-1 a artizer from the gains

-a cycle - I went from

-o being in the gangs,

-erything changed for

-The only time they knew I was Pasifika was when they were calling me a coconut
+, aged 1 a connect id some la ist gave up on nd went out and a cycle - I went from o being in the gangs, erything changed for ok of purpose.
+I decided !
+1 a attract from the gains

 Mr NM